-plan command allows for a thorough review of intended changes, preventing misconfigurations before they are applied.Terraform's AWS provider offers specific resources for managing IAM roles and policies:
+plan command lets you review what's about to change, so you catch misconfigurations before they go live.Terraform's AWS provider offers specific resources for managing IAM roles and policies:

 | Resource/Data Source Name | Primary Purpose | Key Arguments/Attributes Example |